 Incident DetailsCause of Death:

-Detective Elza O'Dell died from gunshot wounds he suffered one week earlier after being shot when he and his partner tried to arrest a subject.
+Detective Elza O'Dell died from gunshot wounds he suffered one week earlier while he and his partner were attempting to arrest a subject.

 • Detective O'Dell is the first African-American law enforcement line of duty death in Lake County.